BonsaiDen/JavaScript-Garden/doc/semicolon.md

         // foo is not interpreted as an object key, but as a label
         foo: 1 // JavaScript supports single expression evaluation
-               // So 1 evaluates to 1, and yet again does not raise any error
+               // So 1 evaluates to 1 and no error is being raised

     } // Another semicolon gets inserted here